CJCombrink/SpellChecker-Plugin/README.md

 On the "SpellChecker" tab of the Spell Checker Options page is a setting "Only check current editor".
 If this setting is set the plugin will only parse the current open editor, reparsing it when changes are made.
 The results of parsed files will be remembered and still get listed in the Navigation Widget when a new file is opened.

 When this setting is not set the plugin will parse all files in the project when a new project is switched to.
 For large projects this might take a bit of time to parse all files in the project.
 This has been successfully tested with the QtCreator sources.
 <h3>6.2.
+Projects to ignore</h3>
+A list of projects that will not be checked for spelling mistakes if opened, even of the setting is enabled to scan complete projetcs.
+<h3>6.3.
 C++ Document Parser</h3>
+The C++ parser can be configured to parse only Comments, only String Literals or both. <br>
-The C++ document parser that is supplied with the plugin by default has settings that affects how the following types of words will be handled:
+The parser also has settings that affects how the following types of words will be handled:
 - Email Addresses
 - Qt Keywords
 - Words in CAPS